-In an interdisciplinary collaboration, Neal White (artist/researcher based in CREAM), working with Office of Experiments and Monsoon Assemblages (School of Architecture) have collaborated on a new work at Venice Biennale of Architecture 2021.
+Neal White (artist/researcher based in CREAM), working with Office of Experiments was invited by Monsoon Assemblages (School of Architecture and Cities) to collaborate on a new work at Venice Biennale of Architecture 2021.
 Titled ‘Between the Dragon Fly and the Barometer’, the installation which forms part of the exhibition staged in the Central Pavilion of the Giardini, examines the Indian Ocean monsoon from the perspective of the Globe Skimmer dragonfly and the impact of climate change on it.
 Watch the preview film here.

 Neal White’s research explores through artistic enquiry the dislocation of scientific knowledge into sensory encounters, using sculptural, auditory and temporal forms – including advanced forms of digital media.
 For this project, he worked with Bill Thompson (Composition) and Erik Kearney (Engineering) with temporal / meteorological data collated by Monsoon Assemblages from across the Indo-Pacific region, focussing on three spatial reference points, the cities of Chennai, Dhaka, and Yangon.
 Bringing together additional models, visualisations as drawings and fieldwork documentation by Monsoon Assemblages, the installation reflects the changes occurring across the Monsoon event and rain periods, to convey how climate change and the Anthropocene, a proposed geological era, are causing an increase in monsoonal unpredictability.